mrhenniger/MRHenniger_JS_Utilities/README.md

 Revision log...

+V7 - November 17  - Adding support to Dom to allow for the insertion of SVG files into the dom.
+Also added event
+                    handling to the Dom class.
+In addition create a new class, Files, which is intended to allow for the reading of local files accessible to the app, and files via URL.
+THIS NEW CLASS IS STILL UNDERDEVELOPMENT AND SHOULD NOT BE TRUSTED!

 V6 - October 27   - Adding a json file which includes a list of files available for use in other projects.

 V5 - October 27   - Add the new class Times to provide the basis of date/time manipulation.
 There isn't much to this